Mummies Alive! The Legend Begins

 Mummies Alive!
-The Legend Begins is a 1998 animated action fantasy film produced DIC Entertainment.
-It combines three episodes of the Mummies Alive! cartoon into a single feature-length movie, with some scenes edited to make it continuous.
+The Legend Begins is a 1998 animated action fantasy film produced by DIC Productions, L.P., which combines three episodes of the Mummies Alive! cartoon into a single feature-length film, with some scenes edited to make it continuous.
 The plot centers on the Mummy Ja-Kal, whose brother and nephew are revived by Scarab in an attempt to kill him.

 Plot

 Brother's Keeper

 At the local museum, Presley Carnovan and the Mummies discover a new exhibit about Egyptian artifacts.
 Part of the exhibit includes two sarcophagi, each labeled "Kimas" and "Scorpion".
 When Ja-Kal comes across the sarcophagi and looks at it, the other Mummies are surprised about how he remembers the names.

 When the Mummies and Presley leave the room, Ja-Kal begins to open them up, until Set and Anubis attack him, revealing they are working for Evil Sorcerer Scarab to steal the Mummies inside and use them to battle against him and the others.
 Set and Anubis successfully escape with the sarcophagi and head back to Scarab's lair, where the three then summon the Mummy inside the "Scorpion"-labeled sarcophagus, named Arakh, and bring him back to life.

 Meanwhile, Ja-Kal reveals to the other Mummies about his brother Arakh, who during the 1500s, was a spear bearer for Amenhotep.
 When Ja-Kal had saved his life from a lion, he was left in the dust when Ja-Kal was made the leader of the Royal Hunt.
 From that point on until his death, Arakh began working with Scarab on his main plot to kill Prince Rapses and then eventually Ja-Kal.